AlonAm/alonam.github.io/_drafts/creating_a_wix_installer_for_asp.net_web_applications.md

 layout: post
 title: Creating a WiX installer for ASP.NET Web Applications
 category: blog
+tags: wix
 ---

 Manually maintaining a Windows Installer for a large ASP.NET web application using Wix Toolset can be a very time consuming and error prone task.

 In this tutorial I'm going to show you how to use WiX Toolset and Web Deploy (msdeploy) to create a Windows Installer for a single ASP.NET web application.

+This tutorial is based on [WiX Toolset](http://wixtoolset.org/) version 3.10.3

 Source Code: https://github.com/AlonAmsalem/WebAppWixInstallerTemplate